"I got first place on my ribs Sunday using your Vermont Maple Glazed Pig Candy recipe!"Steve Triplet, Galatia, IL

 Enter our annual "Show Us Your Ribface" Photo contest and win some nice prizes!
 Click here for the rules.

-You'll pretty much follow the concepts in my recipe for Last Meal Ribs, but you'll use the Texas Crutch, which is wrapping the meat infoil late in the cook, and then take the juices from the foil, add some maple syrup, and make the sauce.
+Impress guests at your next BBQ and grilling cookout for this sweet and savory rib recipe starring a glaze of real maple syrup.
+You'll pretty much follow the concepts in my recipe for Last Meal Ribs, but you'll use the Texas Crutch, which is wrapping the meat in foil late in the cook, and then take the juices from the foil, add some maple syrup, and make the sauce.
 This method makes a glaze, not really a sauce.
 It makes extremely tender, juicy, meat with a beautiful mirror like sheen.
-More than one cook has written me to tell me that they make the best ribs he ever tasted.
+More than one cook has written me to tell me that the recipe makes the best smoked ribs they have ever tasted.
 The secret is real mmmmmmaple syrup.